pentagramswheel/libra/README.md

 The `cycleArgsValid` method ensures the `lpcycle` or `lpsub` command, specified as the first item of `args`, was called with the correct format, given `users`.

+**argAmtValid**

+The `argAmtValid` method ensures commands with only pings have the correct amount of parameters.

 **getHelpString**

 The `getHelpString` method retrieves the script for the `lphelp` command.